 - Go early: Unlike the grocery store, which is fully stocked one minute before closing, farmers plan to sell out by day’s end, so early birds definitely catch the worm.
 Also, GrowNYC markets are outdoors and although tomatoes don’t mind hours in the sun, lettuce does.
 What’s not sold out by the afternoon may well be wilted.
 (That said, you can sometimes find particularly good deals in the afternoon at Greenmarkets, when farmers are eager to sell out, and go home!)

-- Bring your own bags: Ecology is a great reason to shop at GrowNYC Greenmarket and Farmstand.
+- Bring your own bags.
+Ideally more than one: Ecology is a great reason to shop at GrowNYC Greenmarket.
 Take it one step further by bringing your own bags.
 Cloth or canvas shoulder bags are especially great because those plastic bag handles can really dig into your hands when you’re loaded up with purchases.
-P.S.
-Become a Friend of GrowNYC and as a thanks we’ll send you a tote!
+Pack produce bags for loose, sturdier fruits and vegetables such as potatoes, apples, onions, and roots.
+Bring along Tupperware for fragile fruits (key during berry season), fish, beans, baked goods, and more.
+For products sold by weight, ask your producer to tare your containers!
+(P.S.
+Become a Friend of GrowNYC and as a thanks we’ll send you a free tote!)

 - Bring a cooler or ice pack: Many farmers offer great eggs, meat, fish and dairy.
 If you’re ready to keep them cold, you won’t have to run straight home.
 Which is great because the markets are a social scene, and a great place to linger and catch up with neighbors.